Molorius/ulp-c/pkg/hlp/README.md

     return a+1, 2;
 }
 ```
-will have the two returns at `r3[0]` and `r3[1]`, parameter `a` will reside at `r3[2]`.
+will have the two returns at `r0` and `r3[0]`, parameter `a` will reside at `r3[1]`.

 A function can be modified with `noreturn` which will tell the compiler to not save registers and to not return.

 Inline assembly is not supported, but functions can be assembly.
 They are declared the same as regular functions but with `__asm__ func`.
-Each assembly statement should be in a string.
+Each assembly statement should be in a string followed by a semicolon.
 This is the demo code above as inline assembly:
 ```
 __asm__ func demo(a) 2 {
-    "sub r3, r3, 1", // increase the stack
+    "mv r0, 2";
-    "st r0, r3, 0", // save the r0 register
+    "st r0, r3, 0"; // store 2 as return[1]

-    "ld r0, r3, 3", // load param a
+    "ld r0, r3, 1"; // load param a into r0
-    "add r0, r0, 1", // a = a+1
+    "add r0, r0, 1"; // a = a+1
-    "st r0, r3, 1", // store 'a' as return[0]
-    "mv r0, 2",
-    "st r0, r3, 2", // store 2 as return[1]

-    "ld r0, r3, 0", // restore the r0 register
-    "add r3, r3, 1", // restore the stack
+    // a is returned on r0

-    "jump r2" // return
+    "jump r2"; // return
 }
 ```